2017 D.C. United season: Early season

 Shutout road losses in Philadelphia and Montreal were sandwiched around a 2–1 U.S. Open Cup loss in New England despite an early goal by Ortiz.
 A trip to F.C.
 Dallas produced a disappointing 4–2 result, despite goals by Harkes and Brown, the first goals for each in a United uniform.
 Another road trip to face Seattle Sounders F.C. resulted in a 4–3 defeat, with United becoming the first Major League Soccer team to lose after taking a 3–0 lead.
 Brown and Harkes got the side off to a fast start with goals in their second straight game, and Sam added what might have seemed a clincher, but the late collapse seemed to be the ultimate word on a disastrous 2017 season.
 However, it only got worse.
 United lost to Houston Dynamo by 3–1, despite what would prove to be Bobby Boswell's last goal for D.C.
 United.
 That would be the team's fifth straight loss, the last four with Travis Worra in goal because Bill Hamid was with the national team for the 2017 CONCACAF Gold Cup.
-The first visit to Minnesota United marked Hamid's return to the lineup, but the defense was still wanting during a 4–0 thrashing by the previously struggling expansion side, the sixth straight loss for D.C.
+The first visit to Minnesota United FC marked Hamid's return to the lineup, but the defense was still wanting during a 4–0 thrashing by the previously struggling expansion side, the sixth straight loss for D.C.
 United.